Narisetty-Geethika/Spotify_Data_Analysis/README.md

 ## Methadology

-I will be employing several techniques using Pandas, Numpy, Matplotlib, Seaborn in Jupyter Notebbok to clean, filter, group data and plot to provide the opportunity for meaningful measurements and insights.
+I will be employing several techniques using Pandas, Numpy, Matplotlib, Seaborn in Jupyter Notebook to clean, filter, group data and plot to provide the opportunity for meaningful measurements and insights.

 ## Summary of Analysis